 Make a list of personal achievements and strengths.

 Self-efficacy is key to a healthy sense of self.
 Outlining what you’ve accomplished and what you’re good at shows that you are capable and moves you closer to appreciating your abilities.

 Practice positive self-talk.

 Your inner monologue holds a lot of power over your outward circumstances.
 Chronic negative self-talk promotes a toxic mindset that can convince you you’re not good enough, when in fact you are.
-Make an effort to be more aware of your thoughts throughout the day, especially when you’re faced with stress, challenges, or setbacks.
+Make an effort to practice positive self-talk and be more aware of your thoughts throughout the day, especially when you’re faced with stress, challenges, or setbacks.
 You have the power to stop the negative self talk which hinders you from living your life to the fullest.

 Develop a personal mantra.